-Incentives can give rise to external costs of several kinds.
+P1.2: Incentives can give rise to external costs of several kinds.
 Prominent among these are effects on competitive conditions and the wider allocation of resources.
 An incentive for startups, for instance, will disadvantage established firms and allocate resources away for them; a distortion that may or not be seen as acceptable given the importance of the underlying policy objective, but which in any case needs to be recognized.

 Any incentive has two types of effect on tax revenue: those which arise even if there is no impact on behavior, and those resulting from behavioral responses (of recipients and perhaps others too).
-The former are generally conceptually straightforward to estimate; and it is particularly useful to do so, because-that effect being a pure private gain to recipients-it provides something of an upper limit to how large offsetting social benefits must be for the incentive to be warranted.
-Behavioral responses, in contrast, introduce a complex range of possibilities.
-To the extent that the activity of interest is indeed increased and remains subject to tax, the revenue loss will be mitigated (and, in principle, might even be reversed-though examples of this are rare).
+The former are generally conceptually straightforward to estimate; and it is particularly useful to do so, because-that effect being a pure private gain to recipients-it provides something of an upper limit to how large offsetting social benefits must be for the incentive to be justified.
+Behavioral responses, in contrast, introduce a complex range of possible revenue effects.
+To the extent that the activity of interest is indeed increased and remains subject to tax, the revenue loss will be mitigated.
+In principle, it might even be reversed-though clear examples of this are rare.
 Other effects may be subtle but important: Incentives for the use of electric vehicles, for example, may reduce fuel tax revenues.

 One important element in assessing the social value of effects on tax revenue is the need to value 1 LCU (Local Currency Unit) of tax revenue at more than 1 LCU.
 This is because, at the margin, a higher social value is placed on government revenue than on resources in the private sector (otherwise tax revenue should simply be reduced).
 Put differently, this difference in valuations is needed to take account of the distortionary and other costs of recovering 1 LCU of revenue foregone as the result of an incentive by increasing other taxes.
 Where revenue needs are more urgent-as in many lower income countries-the excess of the social value of 1 LCU of tax revenue over 1 LCU will be greater, which weakens the case for tax incentives.
-On this, see PCT (2015b) and World Bank (2024); the latter cites an average value for selected African countries of 1.21.
+On this, see PCT [2015b] and World Bank [2024]; the latter cites an average social value of tax revenue for a range of African countries of 1.21.